andrezeitz/z-dentist-milestone-4/README.md

 1. As a user, I want to easily determine what kind of website it is.
 * Result: TEST PASSED

+2. As a user, I want to see what services and prices the dental clinic offers.
+* Result: TEST PASSED

+3. As a user, I want to be able to book an dentist appointment.
+* Result: TEST PASSED

+4. As a user, I want to know where the dental clinic is located.
+* Result: TEST PASSED

+5. As a user, I want to know the phone number to the dental clinic.
+* Result: TEST PASSED

+6. As a user, I want to get a email with my confirmed appointment time.
+* Result: TEST PASSED

+7. As a site admin, I want to be able to manage appointment
+* Result: TEST PASSED

+8. As a site admin, I want to be able to confirm appointment times and send out confirmation email to the customer.
+* Result: TEST PASSED

 ### Code Validation

 ### HTML
 The W3C Markup Validation Service was used to validate the HTML page of the project.
 No errors or warnings to show.

 ### CSS
 The W3C CSS Validation Service was used to validate the CSS file used for the project.
 No errors or warnings to show.